 - 1. Stop the engine, if running.
 Allow approximately 5 minutes for the oil to drain back into the oil pan. - 2.
-Remove the dipstick, wipe it clean, and reinstall it fully into the dipstick tube. - Remove the dipstick and observe the oil level.
+Remove the dipstick, wipe it clean, and reinstall it until it is within two (2") inches of being fully seated.
+Slowly move the dipstick up and down approximately one-half (1/2") several times; then fully seat the dipstick into the dipstick tube. - 3.
+In order to obtain an accurate reading, wait two minutes for the oil to stabilize on the dipstick.
+Remove the dipstick and observe the oil level.
 The oil level must be between the "FULL" and "ADD" marks.
 If the oil level is below the "ADD" mark, add specified oil to bring the level up to, but not over, the "FULL" mark on the dipstick.
 If the oil level is above the "FULL" mark on the dipstick, remove the excess oil.
 (Figure 11-1)